rlberry-py/rlberry/docs/user_guide.rst

-.. title:: User guide : contents
+.. title:: user guide : contents

 .. _user_guide:

 ==========
-User guide
+User Guide
 ==========

-If you are new to rlberry, check the :ref:`Tutorials` below and the :ref:`the quickstart<quick_start>` documentation.
+If you are new to rlberry, check the :ref:`Tutorials` below and the :ref:`Quick Start<quick_start>` section.
 In the quick start, you will learn how to set up an experiment and evaluate the efficiency of different agents.

-For more information see :ref:`the gallery of examples<examples>`.
+You can also consult the :ref:`Gallery of Examples<examples>` page for more use cases.

 Tutorials
 =========

-The tutorials below will present to you the main functionalities of ``rlberry`` in a few minutes.
+The tutorials below will guide you through the main functionalities of rlberry_ in a few minutes.

 Installation
 ------------